 During a roofing removal, things might get a little loud and messy.
 But over the years, we have worked out a highly efficient system.
 Our streamlined system helps to reduce the mess and disrupt your life as little as possible.

 Each roofing project has its own project concierge who helps make sure everything goes smoothly as possible.
 They are also available for any questions you might have.
 Our customer service is one area where TR Construction really stands out from other San Diego roofing companies.

 Contact us to find out the average cost to tear off and replace roof.

-Here is an example of an existing roof system that has been torn off down to the plywood deck.
-As you can see, the plywood overall is in good shape.
-That is due to the underlayment which is the felt paper that protects the plywood deck from moisture intrusion.
-In San Diego, houses that are 25 years old or less, in most cases, have plywood as the roof deck surface.
-Houses that are over 25 or 30 years old could have plank boards instead of plywood.
-That was the standard deck surface back 25 – 30 years ago.
+Below is an example of an existing roof system that we tore off down to the plywood deck.
+The plywood is still in good shape because it has been well protected by the underlayment.
+Underlayment is the felt paper that protects the plywood deck from moisture intrusion.
+In San Diego, houses that are 25 years old or less have plywood as the roof deck surface in most cases.